TheEvergreenStateCollege/upper-division-cs-23-24/web-24wi/docs/week-02/FrontEnd-Homework-02.md

 You can practice a mock interview with your classmates by following this script (as the interview)
 * Interviewer: Tell me about your code
     * Interviewee: (if you don't know where to start, divide your code up into 4-5 sections, and describe their purpose in order)
-* Interviewer: (removes one random line of code without showing interviewee)
+* Interviewer: (removes three random lines of code without showing interviewee)
+	* Interviewers will give hints and narrow down the range of where the change happened.
 	* Interviewee: (given time to re-run the code, understand what has happened, add it back, explain the purpose of that line, and how they came to that conclusion)

 At any time, it is okay for the interviewee to say "I'm stuck, but here is what I am thinking.
 Can I have a hint?"